Image credit: Novacharge and Mcdonalds

-McDonald's New Green Built Restaurant with EV Charging
+McDonald's Opens New "Green" Restaurant with Electric Vehicle Charging

 McDonald's doesn't tend to get too much love from TreeHuggers - the McDonald's contribution to Earth Hour was underwhelming to say the least, and given the potential for vegetarianism to fight climate change, Ronald and co are hardly at the top of the list for companies changing the world for the better.
 Yet efforts are underway to make changes - and when added up together, they start to feel like they rise above the level of complete greenwash (although I am sure many commenters will disagree).We've seen, for example, UK McDonald's switching to 100% Rainforest Alliance certified coffee, we've seen moves to avoid soy from deforested rainforests, and McDonald's was also nominated as a sustainable seafood champion.
 Of course, none of that is to say that cheap meat-based fast food, served in disposable containers, often at restaurants only accessible by car is anywhere close to sustainable - but we've got to get from where we are to where we've got to go, and we've got to give credit where credit is due.